 There is a risk that the smart contract or UI has a bug or exploit for unexpected behaviour resulting in loss of funds.
 This risk is inherent to all smart contracts and relies upon the discipline of the development community, core contributors, and auditors.

 The Solana blockchain remains under development, which creates technological, uncertainty and security risks that Drift has no control over.
-The cost of transacting on the Solana blockchain is variable and may increase or decrease at any time causing impact to any activities taking place on the Solana blockchain, which may result in losses, price fluctuations or increased costs.
+The cost of transacting on the Solana blockchain is variable and may increase or decrease at any time causing an impact on any activities taking place on the Solana blockchain, which may result in losses, price fluctuations or increased costs.

 Drift relies on Pyth for their price feeds to power liquidations.
 There is a risk that these oracles report incorrect prices which can result in wrongful liquidations and loss of all funds.